Debug Python code

 The debugger starts, shows the Console tab of the Debug tool window, and lets you enter the desired values:

-On the stepping toolbar of the Debugger tab, click the button, to move to the next breakpoint.
+On the stepping toolbar of the Debugger tab, click the (Resume Program) button to move to the next breakpoint.

-In the editor, you see the grey text next to the lines of code:
+In the editor, you can see text in italics next to the lines of code:

 What does it mean?

-This is the result of the so-called inline debugging.
-The first lines show the address of the
+This is the result of so-called inline debugging.
+In this case, it shows the address of the

 Solver object and the values of the variables